mozilla/DeepSpeech/doc/Decoder.rst

 Introduction
 ^^^^^^^^^^^^

-DeepSpeech uses the `Connectionist Temporal Classification <http://www.cs.toronto.edu/~graves/icml_2006.pdf>`_ loss function.
+Mozilla Voice STT uses the `Connectionist Temporal Classification <http://www.cs.toronto.edu/~graves/icml_2006.pdf>`_ loss function.
 For an excellent explanation of CTC and its usage, see this Distill article: `Sequence Modeling with CTC <https://distill.pub/2017/ctc/>`_.
-This document assumes the reader is familiar with the concepts described in that article, and describes DeepSpeech specific behaviors that developers building systems with DeepSpeech should know to avoid problems.
+This document assumes the reader is familiar with the concepts described in that article, and describes Mozilla Voice STT specific behaviors that developers building systems with Mozilla Voice STT should know to avoid problems.

 Note: Documentation for the tooling for creating custom scorer packages is available in :ref:`scorer-scripts`.